Irsee: T-4 Euthanasia program

 Between 1939 and 1945 more than 2,000 patients, both adults and children, were transported by the Nazi regime from Irsee and Kaufbeuren to death camps, or were killed in Irsee by starvation or injection.
 The then prison director and psychiatrist Valentin Faltlhauser was held responsible for this.
 Since 1981 a sculpture by sculptor Martin Wank in the former institution recalls these events.

 In the mid-1990s, a memorial for the victims of Nazi "euthanasia" was set up in the former morgue of the Irsee Health and Care Institute.
 In the anteroom is the large triptych, I would like to ask you even more politely to answer the following questions (1996) created by the Munich artist Beate Passow.
 She combined three of the perpetrators' photographs of victims with excerpts from the correspondence between Valentin Faltlhauser and Georg Hensel, a senior physician at the Kinderheilstätte Mittelberg near Oy im Allgäu from 1939 to 1946 who carried out TB tests on disabled children in Kaufbeuren-Irsee.

 In 2009, three stumbling blocks by the Cologne artist Gunter Demnig were moved in front of the Irsee Abbey.
-Representatiing of all patients murdered in Irsee were Maria Rosa Bechter, Anna Brieger, and Ernst Lossa.
+Representing all the patients murdered in Irsee were Maria Rosa Bechter, Anna Brieger, and Ernst Lossa.